ochiailee64/quoridor/docs/specs/template.rst

 If this feature will be implemented in phases (and most features should be!), enumerate the individual pieces that will collectively implement the proposed change.
-Work items may be supported by different people, but they also provide a rough timeline for the proposed feature.
+In general, each work item should be developed on its own branch and have its own pull request(s).
+Work items may be supported by different people, but they also provide a rough timeline for implementing the proposed feature.

+Use an ordered list for the work items to indicate the order in which they should be completed.
+For example,

+1. First task with specific milestone
+2. Second task with specific milestone
+3. Third task with specific milestone
+4. ...

+Using an enumerated list also makes it easy to assign tasks to the responsible individual(s).

 Assignee(s)
 -----------